AravisProject/aravis/docs/reference/aravis/building.md

 sudo ldconfig
 ```

+## Release versions

+Please use the released versions of Aravis and not a git checkout, unless you
+want to work on Aravis itself or test a commit.

+The current version naming follows a major.minor.micro scheme.
+Odd minor values
+indicates development releases, and even minor values stable releases.
+Prior to
+1.0.0, stable releases with different minor are not compatible, and are parallel
+installable, with executables suffixed with `-major.minor`.

 ## Install dependencies on Ubuntu 20.04

 Prior to running `meson` and `ninja`, dependencies can be installed using the